sparktsang/sparktsang.github.io/_posts/gap-remake.md

 The War God, one of the few who showed me any sympathy, delivered the final, devastating verdict just before I left.
 He expressed his disappointment, a kind of tough love.
 My weakness, he explained, was that my own player account, my avatar, was not high-level enough.
 I had poured all my energy into building the kingdom, into designing the system, neglecting the petty task of grinding for personal stats.
 To him, my in-game prestige was tied to my avatar's power level.
 The fact that I had built the very empire that gave his avatar meaning was irrelevant.

 A profound, unshakeable sorrow washed over me.
-I had recruited an army of "war gods," but I was utterly alone.
+I had recruited an army of "war gods", but I was utterly alone.
 No one else had a systemic mindset.
 No one understood what I was doing.

 I had built a perfect kingdom, but I was a king without a single subject who understood the nature of his own crown.